DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 DRUMS

-Since finishing his studies at Auckland University(Bmus Jazz) he has played and recorded with artists such as Gin Wigmore, Teeks, Ladyhawke, Aaradhna, The Beths, Troy Roberts, Skilaa, Bailey Wiley, Cassie Henderson, Jesse Sheehan, Lydia Cole, Batucada Sound Machine, Nathan Haines, Aiden Fine, Jeremy Redmore, Eden Mulholland, Crystal Chen, Emily Muli, Joseph & Maia and many more.
+Since finishing his studies at Auckland University(Bmus Jazz).
+Adam has played and recorded with artists such as Gin Wigmore, Teeks, Ladyhawke, Aaradhna, The Beths, Troy Roberts, Skilaa, Bailey Wiley, Cassie Henderson, Jesse Sheehan, Lydia Cole, Batucada Sound Machine, Nathan Haines, Aiden Fine, Jeremy Redmore, Eden Mulholland, Crystal Chen, Emily Muli, Joseph & Maia and many more.

 As an in demand session musician he has toured locally and internationally with popular musicals, Jersey Boys, Matilda, Joseph & The Technicolor Dream-coat, Les Miserables, Peter & The Wolf and Billy Elliot.
 Adam has also been a regular on TV shows including The Jono & Ben Show, X Factor, Dancing With Stars and Pop Stars.